Curriculum Vitae (Updated January 14, 2021)

 *How can learning the lexical semantics of a verb be informative for children in such a learning task?

-Specifically, this dissertation asks:
+Specifically, my research asks:

 What can input frequency and lexical semantic features tell us about how children acquire the English verbal passive?